ereekaur/finance/README.md

 where c is a weight vector, b contains maximum amount of movies we want to recommend.
 Note that in the case of square matrix it is well known that the time complexity is at most polynomial as the well-known
 Gauss-Jordan method has the time complexity of $O(n^3)$.
-For solving rectangle systems the system is being made in the equation form and then so called Simplex method is usually introduced in which at every iteration step one check the values at the vertices which are cutting points of the linear subspaces constructed from the constraints.
+For solving rectangle systems the system is being transformed into equation form and then so called Simplex method is usually introduced, in which at every iteration step one checks the values at the vertices which are cutting points of the linear subspaces constructed from the constraints.
 There are also other methods called interior point methods in which the convergence towards to the solution is made within interior points.
 From the picture

 <p float="left" align= "center">
  <img src="https://raw.githubusercontent.com/ereekaur/finance/main/SimplexVsHighs.png" width="400" height="400">
 </p>

-it comes clear that for our matrix 100000 x 1000 we would need ridiculous amount of time to solve the system using (revised) simplex method; interior point methods are more efficient.
+it comes clear that for our 100000 x 1000 matrix we would need ridiculous amount of time to solve the system using (revised) simplex method; interior point methods are more efficient.
 Here I used Python library called linprog and compared the Highs and Revised simplex.
 For a 100000 x 1000 matrix the calculation using highs took roughly one minute.
 Can this be reduced further?
-As our matrix does not have any a prior structure to take advantage it might be good idea to consider matrix reordering i.e. find permutation of rows and columns which reduces fill-in when factorizing the system.
+As our matrix does not have any a priori structure to take advantage it might be good idea to consider matrix reordering i.e. find permutation of rows and columns which reduces fill-in when factorizing the system.